codewinsdotcom/PostgresClientKit/Docs/faq.md

 ### In retrieving the value of a column, why do I need to specify the Swift type?

 To make Postgres-to-Swift type conversion explicit and robust, PostgresClientKit defers to the developer.
 Should a SQL `NUMERIC` map to a Swift `Int`, `Double`, or `Decimal`?
 Should a SQL `VARCHAR` map to a Swift `String` or an `Optional<String>`?
-Ultimately answering these questions requires domain knowledge, which may not be encoded in the SQL data model, but which (hopefully) the developer has.
+Answering these questions requires domain knowledge, which may not be encoded in the SQL data model, but which the developer (hopefully) has.